-OSTEUROPA: Why does remembrance of the victims of the Holocaust play a subordinate role in Eastern European countries?
+Osteuropa: Why does remembrance of the victims of the Holocaust play a subordinate role in east European countries?

 Golczewski: That's not the case at all.
-The Holocaust is ultimately always latently present in its negation and the emphasis given a country's "own" victims.
+Ultimately, the Holocaust is always latently present, even in its negation and the emphasis given to a country's "own" victims.
 The entire Holodomor campaign by the Ukrainian government is aimed at equating the victims of starvation with the victims of the Shoah in qualitative and numerical terms.
-This acknowledges the existence of the Shoah - as well as the exclusion of the Jews from "real" Ukrainian society.
+This acknowledges the Shoah - but also the exclusion of the Jews from "real" Ukrainian society.
 For the historicisation of the new Ukrainian national identity, farmers are better suited than Jews.
 This process therefore says quite a lot about the essentialisation of the "Ukrainian nation".

 The competition between victims is more ambivalent in Poland.
 Moreover, Christians and Jews commemorate their losses differently, something that fuels the competition.
-We know from soccer that in a rivalry, one takes the side of one's own "team", thereby making it easy to regard the other team as the "opponent".
+We know from football that we take the side of the "team" that is closer to us, making it easier to turn the other team into the "opponent".

-Finally, the Soviet way of integrating Jewish victims into Soviet society without labelling them is not so absurd.
+In the end, the Soviet way of integrating Jewish victims into Soviet society without labelling them is not so absurd.
 This also reflects the attempt at the time to construe a Soviet people (sovetskii narod).
 Moreover, there is the fact that the perpetrators used the term "Judeo-Bolshevism" in their propaganda, an argument still used by some "historians" today.
 However, this version does not take into account the fact that groups always seek to remember their own victims.
 The way they make these victims their own differs significantly.
 For example, the German Democratic Republic (along with a bloc-party called the National Democratic Party of Germany) declared itself the representative of German "anti-Fascism".
-Thus in Poland, Israelis from the March of the Living stand opposite Polish nationalists.
+In Poland, Israelis from the March of the Living stand opposite Polish nationalists.
 They each feel that the victims of the other side are of less relevance than their own.
 However, in order to have this argument, both sides have to take into account the value of the Shoah's victims as a subject of debate.

-Bechtel: For me, this is one of the most important divisions between east and west today.
+Bechtel: For me, this is one of the most important divisions between East and West today.
 In Riga, L'viv, and Budapest, the victims of the Soviet terror are given preference as "our victims" over the "others", the Jews.
 National history is still being formed.
 At the same time, the image of "Judeo-Communism" is still vivid.
-In popular imagination, Jews still tend to be portrayed as executioners (NKVD men, Communists from Marx to Trotsky, Kaganovich as "the man responsible for the catastrophic famine in Ukraine") than as victims of the National Socialists' policy of annihilation.
+In popular imagination, Jews still tend to be portrayed as executioners (NKVD men, communists from Marx to Trotsky, Kaganovich as "the man responsible for the catastrophic famine in Ukraine") than as victims of the National Socialists' policy of annihilation.

 The traumas of Soviet occupation have not yet been processed, nor has local collaboration with the Soviet authorities, even more so collaboration with the Nazis.
-If the victims of Stalinism are going to be glorified, one should not forget that in some cases these same victims of Stalinism had actively supported the Nazis.
+If the victims of Stalinism are going to be glorified, one should not forget that in some cases these same victims had actively supported the Nazis.

 To work through and acknowledge this issue in all its complexity has taken decades in Germany and in France as well.
-I am troubled by the fact that categories such as "biological heritage", "ethno-national assets", and the "gene of the people" are so widespread in Eastern Europe.
+I am troubled by the fact that categories such as "biological heritage", "ethno-national assets", and the "gene of the nation" are so widespread in eastern Europe.
 That has never augured well.